 In locations which are too shady, Aloe vera plants becomes weak and vulnerable to disease, so it’s best to ensure they get sufficient light when grown outdoors.

 When growing Aloe vera in a pot or container, it’s important to use a very well draining potting mix such as ‘cactus and succulent mix’, and most gardeners use terracotta pots to grow them in because they drain much better.
 Water frequently in hot, dry extreme weather as Aloe vera plants growing in pots can get quite burnt and wilted if they are in a harsh, exposed open position and their water supply runs short.

-Indoors, Aloe vera is often grown in the kitchen or bathroom for emergencies to deal with minor burns and skin irritations.
+Aloe vera is often grown indoors in the kitchen or bathroom, where it can be readily used for samall emergencies such as minor burns and skin irritations.
 It will grow well near a bright window which receives midday and afternoon sun.
 Let the pot dry out before rewatering, and ensure that the pot doesn’t sit submerged in a saucer of water.
 Avoid placing plants too close to the glass as there isn’t much air circulation and a lot of localised heat build up when a strong sun shines through.
 The non-edible Aloe vera var. chinensis is a much better plant for growing indoors on a kitchen bench, as it’s a much smaller plant and can be kept quite compact.

 With both Aloe vera varieties, harvest the older outer leaves when required.
 If you need to create more plants, give the plants time to grow and they’ll multiply prolifically, whether in a pot or in the ground.
 Gently pull up the offshoots or pups growing around the parent plant and repot them, that’s all there is to it!
 Propagating Aloe vera is very easy and enjoyable, and a great way to create an endless amount of plants!